 All parents who wish to volunteer at the school in any capacity (field trips, in the classroom, on the playground, photocopying/materials preparation, etc.) will need to complete a Volunteer Application.
 Parents can complete the Volunteer Application online.
 Please use the link below to complete the application.
 Please note that you will need to upload your government issued ID before submitting your application.

 A link to the practice PARCC tests has been added to our Tizmos page.
 A student expressed interest in knowing how to access this practice test at home.
 Once you click on the link on the Tizmos site, click VIEW ENGLISH PRACTICE TESTS or click VIEW MATHEMATICS PRACTICE TESTS.
 Then, choose grade 3, then choose computer based unit (English has 3 units, math has 4 units), enter GUEST in the name box, and click START TEST NOW.
 Then click START SECTION.
 Exploring these practice tests allows students practice with the online tools such as "drag and drop" and highlighting.

 Donation Requests: If you have unused, not-needed free admission passes to the Denver Zoo (they are included with memberships and often go unused and they do not expire) please donate them to Ms. Mathews (any time during the school year).
 I use them every year for the Teacher Treasures auction winners.
 Please also donate any free coupons for the carousel or train ride at the zoo.
-These are part of membership folders.
+These were part of membership folders before the zoo went paperless, but they do not expire.
 I also use these for Teacher Treasure winners every year.